 Clinect will take over the sponsorship of Apo-Primidone.
 This means that primidone will continue to be supplied as a Medsafe approved product.

 Around March or April 2022, the brand name will be updated to ‘Primidone’.
 The tablets will be exactly the same to Apo-Primidone, however because Clinect will be supplying the product, the brand name and labelling will be different.

 Clinect will have subsidy and delisting protection for primidone tablets 250mg in Section B of the Pharmaceutical Schedule until 31 October 2026.
 After this date, Clinect and Pharmac will continue to have an agreement for the supply of primidone in New Zealand.

 This decision was subject to a consultation letter dated 22 June 2021.
 In this consultation, we proposed that Teva would supply the Primidone-SERB brand of primidone to New Zealand from 1 September 2021 as the Apo-Primidone product would no longer be available.

 As a result of new information received during the consultation process this change to Primidone-SERB will no longer occur.
 The currently funded primidone tablets will continue to be available in New Zealand long-term and will be supplied by Clinect under the name ‘Primidone’.

 Why is a brand change no longer happening?

 Apotex, a pharmaceutical supplier, has made the decision to leave the New Zealand market from late 2021.
 Apotex currently supplies Apo-Primidone.
-You can find more information about Apotex leaving New Zealand on our website.

 Since Apotex announced it was leaving the New Zealand market, we worked with Apotex to understand which of its medicines could continue to be supplied in New Zealand by other suppliers.
 We understood that Apo-Primidone could not continue to be supplied.